graynoir/graynoir/README.md

-- 👋 Hi, I’m @graynoir, aspiring physicist and technology enthusiast
+# Brief Introduction

-- 👀 I’m interested in all things Linux, AI, and physics
+* Hi, I’m @graynoir, aspiring physicist and technology enthusiast
-- 🌱 I’m currently learning Bash, Python, Fortran, and machine learning
+* I’m interested in all things Linux, AI, and physics

-- ⚡ Fun fact: ...
+* Currently learning Bash, Python, Fortran, and machine learning

 <!---
 graynoir/graynoir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.